 This tool converts a map that consists of lines and/or polylines into a line-segment map.
 The input can be an Axial map, a Segment map or a Road-centre-line map.
-The user selects between two options: Axial/Segment map or Road Segment Line map.
-The main difference is that when the input is a Road Centre Line map, the tool creates both the line-segment map and a map of Unlink points, identifying the points of grade separation (i.e. bridges, tunnels).
-When the input is Axial/Segment map then the user must provide the Unlink point layer.
+The user selects between two options: Axial/ Segment map or Road Segment Line map.
+When the input is a Road Centre Line map, the tool creates both the line-segment map and a map of Unlink points, identifying the points of grade separation (i.e. bridges, tunnels), when the source dataset has this information included (please see Appendix B for more information).
+When the input is Axial/Segment map then the user must provide the Unlink point layer and prepare the input network accordingly (please see Appendix B for more information and guidance).
+The output is a line-segment map in both cases.